jrasmusson/ios-professional-course/Password-Reset/6-Lost-Focus-Interactions/README.md

 - explain what gestures are
 - explain how tap gesture works

-## Communicating back view protocol-delegate
+## Communicating back via protocol-delegate

 Let's know send our captured loss of focus text back via the protocol delegate.